What is Phishing?

 Cal Poly will never ask for your password via email, phone or a non-calpoly.edu web form.
 All password changes are handled through the Cal Poly Portal.
 If your account has been compromised, ITS will change your password immediately and then contact you regarding next steps.
 If you are not contacted but you know or think you responded to a phishing email, use the Cal Poly Portal to change your password and questions and then notify firstname.lastname@example.org.

 View samples of actual phishing email messages sent to Cal Poly users.
-Check SPAM Alerts and Internet Scams and Hoaxes for other recent postings.
+Check SPAM Alerts and Internet Scams and Hoaxes for recent postings and How to Protect Yourself.

 What is the threat from phishing emails?

 - Stolen bank information - loss of $$

 - Access to protected Cal Poly information could cause a security breach